-Precipitation of calcite by expulsion (segregation) is also a common process in the nature related with the freezing of common low ionic strength Ca^{2+} - HCO_3^- waters.
-Cal-

-- cite precipitation related to water freezing was observed and described also from various polar-alpine settings, e.g. from lake bottoms of Dry Valleys in Antarctica (Nakai et al., 1975); as a results of aufeis (icing, naled) formation in Northern Canada (Clark and Lauriol, 1997); as crystalline precipitates that form subglacially on bedrock, reported from numerous locations (Ng and Hallet, 2002); as fine-grained calcite powders in sub- - glacial deposits and in aufeis formations, Svalbard (Wadham et al., 2000); in basal ice and subglacial clastic deposits of continental glaciers of Switzerland (Fairchild et al., 1993); as calcite pendants occurring beneath coarse clasts in well-drained sediments, Svalbard (Courty et al., 1994); as calcite coatings in cavities in cold-climate Pleistocene deposits of Western Transbaikalia, Russia, and in modern surface deposits at Seymour - Island, Antarctica (Vogt and Corte, 1996); cryogenic calcite powder from modern cave environment (Clark and Lauriol, 1992).
+The precipitation of calcite by expulsion (segregation) is also a common process in nature related to the freezing of common low ionic strength Ca2+-HCO3- waters.
+Calcite precipitation related to water freezing was observed and described also from various polar-alpine settings, e.g. from lake bottoms of Dry Valleys in Antarctica (Nakai et al., 1975) or as a result of aufeis (icing, naled) formation in northern Canada (Clark and Lauriol, 1997).
+Crystalline precipitates that form subglacially on bedrock were reported from numerous locations (Ng and Hallet, 2002), for example finegrained calcite powders were observed in subglacial deposits and in aufeis formations, Svalbard (Wadham et al., 2000) or in basal ice and subglacial clastic deposits of continental glaciers of Switzerland (Fairchild et al., 1993).
+Calcite pendants occurred beneath coarse clasts in well-drained sediments on Svalbard (Courty et al., 1994) and calcite coatings were found in cavities in cold-climate Pleistocene deposits of Western Transbaikalia, Russia, and in modern surface deposits at Seymour Island, Antarctica (Vogt and Corte, 1996).

 James Ross Island belongs to a transitory zone between the maritime and continental Antarctic regions (Øvstedal and Lewis Smith, 2001).
 Air temperature records indicate progressive warming trends from 1.5 to 3.0 °C over the Antarctic Peninsula during the past 50 years (Turner et al., 2014).
-More than 80 % of the island surface is covered with ice (Rabassa et al., 1982).
+More than 80% of the island surface is covered with ice (Rabassa et al., 1982).
 Only the northernmost part of the island, the Ulu Peninsula, is significantly deglaciated and represents one of the largest ice-free areas in the northern part of the Antarctic Peninsula.
-The origin of the lakes on James

-- 5 Ross Island is related to the last glaciations of the Antarctic Peninsula ice sheet and retreat of the James Ross Island ice cap during the late Pleistocene and the Holocene (Nývlt et al., 2011; Nedbalová et al., 2013).
-Interactions between volcanic landforms and glacial geomorphology during previous glacial-interglacial cycles, the Holocene paraglacial and periglacial processes and relative sea level change have resulted in - the complex present-day landscape of James Ross Island (Davies et al., 2013).
-All of these processes have influenced the development of the lakes which are found on the Ulu Peninsula at altitudes from <20 m above sea level (a.s.l.) near the coast to 400 m a.s.l. in the mountain areas (Nedbalová et al., 2013).
+The origin of the lakes on James Ross Island is related to the last glaciations of the Antarctic Peninsula ice sheet and retreat of the James Ross Island ice cap during the late Pleistocene and Holocene (Nývlt et al., 2011; Nedbalová et al., 2013).
+Interactions between volcanic landforms and glacial geomorphology during previous glacial-interglacial cycles, the Holocene paraglacial and periglacial processes and relative sea level change have resulted in the complex present-day landscape of James Ross Island (Davies et al., 2013).
+All of these processes have influenced the development of the lakes which are found on the Ulu Peninsula at altitudes from < 20 m above sea level (a.s.l.) near the coast to 400 m a.s.l. in the mountain areas (Nedbalová et al., 2013).

-During two Czech research expeditions (2008 and 2009) to James Ross Island, lake ecosystems of the Ulu Peninsula were studied in respect to their origin, morphometry, physical, chemical and biological characteristics (Nedbalová et al., 2013, together with detailed cyanobacterial and microalgal diversity descriptions (Komárek and Elster, 2008; Komárek et al., 2011; Kopalová et al., 2013; Škaloud et al., 2013; Komárek et al., 2015).
-As part of this study, we encountered 1 to 5 mm scale calcareous organosedi-

-- 20 mentary structures on the floor of two endorheic lakes, 1 and 2, which are quite different to any microbially mediated structures yet described from modern environments.
-These shallow lakes on higher-lying levelled surfaces originated after the deglaciation of volcanic mesas which became ice-free some 6.5-8 ka ago (Johnson et al., 2011) and are considered among one of the oldest in the region.
-However, a later appear- - 25 ance of these lakes is also possible, as we have no exact dates from their sediments (Nedbalová et al., 2013).
+During two Czech research expeditions (2008 and 2009) to James Ross Island, lake ecosystems of the Ulu Peninsula were studied in respect to their origin, morphometry, physical, chemical and biological characteristics (Nedbalová et al., 2013), together with detailed cyanobacterial and microalgal diversity descriptions (Komárek and Elster, 2008; Komárek et al., 2012, 2015; Kopalová et al., 2013; Škaloud et al., 2013).
+As part of this study, we encountered 1-5 mm-scale calcareous organosedimentary structures on the floor of two endorheic lakes, 1 and 2, which are quite different to any microbially mediated structures yet described from modern environments.
+These shallow lakes on higher-lying levelled surfaces originated after the deglaciation of volcanic mesas which became ice-free some 6.5-8 ka ago (Johnson et al., 2011) and are considered among the oldest in the region.
+However, a later appearance of these lakes is also possible, as we have no exact dates from their sediments (Nedbalová et al., 2013).